Welcome

 Building Basic STEM Skills Through Braille Display Technologies

-The apps available on Inclusion STEM are designed to work seamlessly with screen reading programs on Windows, as well as their web-based versions.
-They are compatible with both traditional single-line Braille displays and the Monarch, supporting this step-by-step learning process, fostering independence, and strengthening the development of fundamental skills.
+Braille display technologies are an excellent alternative recommended for blind students to develop basic skills in STEM areas from the earliest school levels.
+The apps available on Inclusion STEM are designed to work seamlessly with screen reading software.
+They are compatible with both traditional single-line Braille displays and the Monarch, an innovative multiline Braille display, supporting this step-by-step learning process, fostering independence, and strengthening the development of fundamental skills.
 In this way, Braille technology not only opens doors to knowledge but also ensures a strong foundation for students’ academic future.